Sunscald on Peppers – Causes and How to Prevent It

 Learn more about hardening off pepper plants here.

 Give your plants a proper transition period when moving them outdoors.
-If you simply put your pepper plants outside in full-sun, they will definitely have issues, starting with wilting leaves, and leading to sunscald.
+If you simply put your young pepper plants outside in full-sun, they will definitely have issues, starting with wilting leaves, and quickly leading to sunscald.

 Fertilize during early plant growth